-We receive and store any information you knowingly provide to us when you fill any forms in the Mobile Application.
-When required, this information may include any other materials you willingly submit to us (such as articles, images, feedback, etc).
+We receive and store any information you knowingly provide to us when you fill any forms on the Website.
+When required, this information may include the following:

 Privacy of children

 We do not knowingly collect any Personal Information from children under the age of 18.
-If you are under the age of 18, please do not submit any Personal Information through the Mobile Application and Services.
-If you have reason to believe that a child under the age of 18 has provided Personal Information to us through the Mobile Application and Services, please contact us to request that we delete that child’s Personal Information from our Services.
+If you are under the age of 18, please do not submit any Personal Information through the Website and Services.
+If you have reason to believe that a child under the age of 18 has provided Personal Information to us through the Website and Services, please contact us to request that we delete that child’s Personal Information from our Services.

 Use and processing of collected information

 We act as a data controller and a data processor in terms of the GDPR when handling Personal Information, unless we have entered into a data processing agreement with you in which case you would be the data controller and we would be the data processor.

 Our role may also differ depending on the specific situation involving Personal Information.
 We act in the capacity of a data controller when we ask you to submit your Personal Information that is necessary to ensure your access and use of the Website and Services.
 In such instances, we are a data controller because we determine the purposes and means of the processing of Personal Information and we comply with data controllers’ obligations set forth in the GDPR.